DuckyCrayfish/hourglass/README.md

 	#Note: This setting is ignored if game rule doWeatherCycle is false.
 	clearWeatherOnWake = true

-	#When true, a clock is displayed in the sleep interface.
+	#When true, a clock will appear in the bed interface.
+	#This clock may be disabled by players via hideBedClock config setting.
-	displayBedClock = true
+	allowBedClock = true

 	#This section defines settings for notification messages.
 	#All messages support Minecraft formatting codes (https://minecraft.fandom.com/wiki/Formatting_codes).